Kadhar

 Kadhar is a village and union council of Mandi Bahauddin District in the Punjab Province of Pakistan.
 It is located at an altitude of 203 metres (669 feet).
 It lies about 2 km from Phalia in southern side.
 It is a developing village.
-Government High School for Boys, a Rural Health center and a Union council office are some sites of village.
+The village has a Government High School for Boys, a Rural Health Center and a union council office.